kubeshop/botkube-docs/docs/configuration/communication/vault-csi.md

 ## Steps

-This instruction guides you through the installation of BotKube and Vault on a Kubernetes cluster and configuring them together.
+This instruction guides you through the installation of Botkube and Vault on a Kubernetes cluster and configuring them together.

 1. Install Vault with CSI enabled: